Japan–Korea Undersea Tunnel: Potential benefits, costs, and possible issues

 In the mid-1980s, the tunnel's approximate cost was estimated at US$70 billion, with the Japan–Korea Tunnel Research Institute placing it between approximately ¥10 and ¥15 trillion (Japanese yen).
 The proposed tunnel project would provide a savings of about 30% in costs of transporting goods between the countries.

 The tunnel would benefit passenger travel, with travel times around 5 hours Seoul–Osaka (1040 km) and 7 hours Seoul–Tokyo (1550 km).
 That would offer South Korea a chance to redefine and expand its tourism industry to include other cities and destinations besides Seoul, as the tunnel would serve as a gateway for tourists to travel with ease to and from the peninsula.
 The tunnel would assist in the creation of the proposed BESETO (Beijing–Seoul–Tokyo) Highway Plan, which would connect six megacities (Shanghai, Tianjin, Beijing, Seoul, Osaka, and Tokyo), each having a population of greater than 10 million.

-By 2002, a preliminary Japanese study had reported that the costs of freight transported through the tunnel would be a fourth of those related to traditional maritime shipping, and that shipments from Japan to Europe, via the Eurasian Land Bridge, would arrive faster than the 20 days for seaborne transport.
+By 2002, a preliminary Japanese study had reported that the costs of freight transported through the tunnel would be a fourth of those related to traditional maritime shipping and that shipments from Japan to Europe, via the Eurasian Land Bridge, would arrive faster than the 20 days for seaborne transport.

 Others have debated the tunnel project.
-The Korean news media outlet Chosunilbo reported in 2007 that construction would cost between ₩60 and ₩100 trillion (Korean won) and take 15 to 20 years to construct.
+The Korean news media outlet Chosunilbo reported in 2007 that construction would cost between ₩60 and ₩100 trillion and take 15 to 20 years to construct.
 That is more than five times the cost and three times the construction time of the tunnel between Britain and France.
 Opponents of the project say that Korea would gain little from such a tunnel, which would principally help Japan expand its economic and political influence into the Asian continent.

 According to Professor Park Jin-hee of the Korea Maritime University, in the period before 2007, it cost $665 to ship a 6 m container from Osaka to Busan.
 With an undersea tunnel, the estimated price would drop to $472, a saving of almost 30%.
 Further economic benefits would be gained if North Korea permitted trains to cross through it into China from where trains could access the Trans-Chinese Railway to the Trans-Siberian Railway to Europe.
 An additional proposal, raised in 2009, suggested the construction of a second tunnel from Pyeongtaek, at the north end of South Korea, tunneling westward to Weihai in China's Shandong Province and completely bypassing North Korea, whose government has been seen as volatile and temperamental.
 Such a Yellow Sea tunnel would cover a distance of 370 km.